devlemire/categorizer/README.md

 * Create a `chart.js` file in `src/ducks/`.
 * Create an initial state object at the top of `chart.js` called `initialState` with the following properties:
   * `activeChartIndex` - The index of the active chart.
 This should default to value of `0`.
   * `charts` - The array of charts.
 Each chart will be an object.
 This array should default to having one chart.
-The following chart code can be found below under `Default Chart Code`.
     * <details>

       <summary> <code> Default Chart Code </code> </summary>